 UPDATE: Lead designer Jon Bock shares some insight into the unusual art direction and story for this self-described “science-fiction folk tale.”

-Lighthouse tells the story of Dr. Jeremiah Krick, a lighthouse keeper who becomes your new neighbor (and only friend) after you move to the Pacific Northwest to stave off writer’s block.
-One particularly stormy evening, Dr. Krick asks you over to his mountainside house to assist in a life-or-death matter.
-In a Stephen King-y turn of events, Dr. Krick has transformed the lighthouse into the receiver for a trans-dimensional portal.
+Lighthouse tells a Stephen King-y story of otherworldly secrets.
+You live alone in the Pacific Northwest, attempting to stave off writer’s block.
+One particularly stormy evening, your neighbor, the scientist Dr. Jeremiah Krick, frantically calls you to his lighthouse home to assist in a life-or-death matter.
+As you discover, Dr. Krick has transformed the lighthouse into the receiver for a trans-dimensional portal.
 The creature living on the other end, the eponymous “Dark Being,” has taken Krick and his daughter Amanda away to his volcano lair for unknown nefarious purposes.
-What better life choice than to dive into this new world head-first with no way home?
+Out of a sense of obligation or maybe with little left to lose, you dive into this new world with no way home.

-Of course, almost habitually, Sierra throws in a few frustrating inventory puzzles too.
-One might suspect that the “toy soldier + stuffed bird = cuckoo clock” formula had fallen out of favor by this stage of the adventure genre’s history, yet that exact combination pops up within the first hour of the game.
-The game also includes ultra-sensitive interactivity hotspots, which can become especially annoying in wide-open areas or when trying to find a single specific wire on a table among dozens.
-These are unfortunate and come as a package with Sierra’s design sense.
+Of course, almost habitually for a game by Sierra, the game throws in a few frustrating inventory puzzles too.
+The silly formula of jamming a toy soldier and stuffed bird together to make a cuckoo clock had presumably fallen out of favor by this stage of the adventure genre’s history, yet that combination pops up within the first hour of the game.
+The game also uses very sensitive hotspots for interacting with scenes, which can become annoying in wide-open areas or when trying to find a single specific wire on a table among dozens.
+And naturally, you can forget a critical inventory item that only matters toward the game’s end.
+These are unfortunate design choices and shouldn’t be excused given the studio responsible.

-So thank goodness the company’s knack for style and presentation also comes through.
-Make no mistake: Lighthouse is genuinely unnerving and captivating.
+So thank goodness the company’s knack for style also comes through.
+Make no mistake, Lighthouse is genuinely unnerving and captivating.
 Darkness lingers over hallways, and creepy ambient piano plays over dimly lit machinery.
 Beaches and island temples rest right on the line between familiar and alien, just as Dr. Krick might have found them.
 The intensely detailed environments still hold up, in part from the dramatic lighting and eye-popping color choices.
 At worst, they look simplistic but are stylistically sound, impressive given the limited technology and rapid aging such games are susceptible too.
-Sierra even works around the small viewing window, using the dead space for picture-in-picture screens and inventory.
-There’s naturally room to nitpick, especially over the rubbery humanoid models, clunky animation, and some Lifetime movie-quality soundtrack choices, but it tends to be a charmer.
+The game even works around its small viewing window, using the dead space for picture-in-picture screens and inventory.
+There’s naturally room to nitpick its aesthetics, especially over the rubbery humanoid models, clunky animation, and some Lifetime movie-quality soundtrack choices, but it tends to be a charmer.

 And you can, somehow.
 Key elements like the Batplane, which never crop up in some playthroughs, become absolutely vital means of transportation and solution-finding in others.
-The rhythm is decidedly quirkier than nearly any other game because of its complete indifference to your lack of direction.
+The game’s navigational quirkiness is agnostic to however you find a sense of direction.

 There’s an admirably risky ambition behind the game world and Sierra’s willingness to encourage players to fall on their own sword.
 But regardless how well-directed Lighthouse may be creatively, it’s still part of the puzzle-adventure hybrid tradition that players either love or despise.
 No story can dissuade the uninterested, but those who want to pull a couple levers will find a more powerful setting than expected.